Hooked (2008 film)

-Hooked or Picnic is a 2008 film by Adrian Sitaru, set in Romania (original name: Pescuit sportiv, duration: 84 minutes).
+Hooked or Picnic is a 2008 film by Adrian Sitaru, set in Romania (original Romanian title: Pescuit sportiv).

+Premise

 It is the story of a barbecue trip of a Romanian couple, which takes an unexpected turn when their car runs over a prostitute while driving through a forest near Bucharest.
 The incident throws a new light over the relationship of the two lovers, and shows how much change can come for human beings in a single day.